Research & Innovation

 Center for Brain, Biology, Behavior

-The CB3 is a highly interdisciplinary center that brings together distinguished Nebraska faculty in the social, biological and behavioral sciences and engineering.
-This center’s state-of-the-art facilities and highly multidisciplinary environment enables diverse studies to expand understanding of brain function and its effects on human behavior.
+The CB3 is an interdisciplinary center that brings together distinguished Nebraska faculty in the social, biological and behavioral sciences and engineering.
+This space enables diverse studies to expand understanding of brain function and its effects on human behavior.

 Center for Digital Research in the Humanities

-This center advances interdisciplinary, collaborative research, and offers forums, workshops and research fellowships for faculty and students in the area of digital scholarship.
-This is a life-changing experience for students and faculty alike, leading to new ways of thinking about the humanities.
+This center advances interdisciplinary, collaborative research and offers forums, workshops, and research fellowships for faculty and students in digital scholarship.

 High-Energy Physics Group

-Nebraska physicists, along with thousands of scientists around the globe, collaborated in the search for the Higgs boson particle.
-The university’s researchers played a part in the development of the CMS particle detector at CERN, and have provided data analysis for CMS experiments at its Tier-2 computing center, one of only seven in the nation.
+These Nebraska physicists, along with thousands of scientists around the globe, collaborated in the search for the Higgs boson particle.
+The university’s researchers played a part in the development of the CMS particle detector at CERN and provided data analysis for CMS experiments at its Tier-2 computing center, one of only seven in the nation.

 Atomic, Molecular, Optical, and Plasma Physics Group